 Margaret A. Phillips was born in Cleveland, Ohio in 1959.
 She received her undergraduate degree in Biochemistry from the University of California, Davis (1981) and her PhD in Pharmaceutical Chemistry from the University of California, San Francisco (1988), where she was also a postdoctoral fellow in the Dept. of Biochemistry (1988-1992).

-Dr. Phillips is currently a Professor in the Department of Pharmacology at UT Southwestern, where her research focuses on biochemistry and drug discovery in parasitic protozoa.
+Dr. Phillips is currently Professor and Chair of the Department of Biochemistry at UT Southwestern, where her research focuses on biochemistry and drug discovery in parasitic protozoa.

 - Graduate School

-- Pyrimidine biosynthesis as a drug target in malarial parasites
+- Proteasome as a drug target in Malaria

 - Regulation and function of polyamine biosynthesis in African trypanosomes